Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 But you're absolutely right.

-That did not include women and certainly did not include Black Americans until after the Civil Rights Movement.
+That did not include women and certainly did not include black Americans until after the civil rights movement.

 So I totally take that point.

-I should have made that much clearer in my opening, God forbid, not to erase the work of the abolitionist movement and Abraham Lincoln and everything that followed the Civil Rights Movement, Dr. King.
+God forbid, not to erase the work of the abolitionist movement and Abraham Lincoln and everything that followed the civil rights movement.

-One of the things you hear a lot, if you turn on liberal media, if you watch MSNBC or CNN or read the New York Times, you'll hear this refrain, Trump's signature achievement was a tax cut for the rich.
+So one of the things you hear a lot, you know, if you turn on sort of liberal media, if you watch, you know, MSNBC or CNN or read the New York Times, you'll hear this refrain.

 I'm sure we've all heard that many times.